 For the C-CHANGE course Climate Change in Greenland and the Arctic, my research project focused on the bowhead whaling industry and addressed the following questions: 1) how have subsistence and commercial bowhead whaling operations been regulated?
 2) how did early commercial whaling and the presence of western commercial whalers impact the culture of the Inuit?
 3) how will predicted changes in Arctic climate affect bowhead whales and the Inuit? and 4) what does the history of the bowhead whaling industry tell us about cultural conflicts over shared resources?
 My research determined that 1) commercial bowhead whaling was never formally regulated as international agreements were only enacted about 20 years after the collapse of the bowhead whaling industry.
 Today, some Inuit are granted a small “aboriginal subsistence quota” discussed below, 2) early in the commercial industry, contact between western whalers and the Inuit was mainly trade.
-As the industry developed, contact increased, which brought many new things to the Inuit including guns, alcohol, disease, missionization and (near the end of the industry) starvation due to lack of whales and walruses (which supplemented the bowhead industry), 3) bowhead and Inuit will be primarily impacted by unpredictable sea ice conditions which could change bowhead migration routes, as well as increased human activity in the region from natural resource exploration/exploitation, ecotourism, shipping traffic and scientific research.
+As the industry developed, contact increased, which brought many new things to the Inuit including guns, alcohol, disease, missionization and (near the end of the industry) starvation due to lack of whales and walruses (which supplemented the failing bowhead industry), 3) bowhead and Inuit will be primarily impacted by unpredictable sea ice conditions which could change bowhead migration routes, as well as increased human activity in the region from natural resource exploration/exploitation, ecotourism, shipping traffic and scientific research.
 The fourth question is discussed in detail below.

 Exacerbating the issue are the overtones of cultural imperialism which constantly arise in the debate.
 Nancy Shoemaker (History professor at the University of Connecticut) wrote Whalemeat in American History which outlines American attitudes towards whaling throughout history.
 Though America was a large part of the commercial bowhead hunt which resulted in the near extinction of the species, the products gained from the whaling of bowhead (and sperm whales) were industrial products made from the baleen and oil of the whales.
 The meat was rarely eaten.
 This fact, combined with exaggerated stories of whalers’ experiences with whaling communities, led to a cultural prejudice where communities that rely on whale meat were viewed as primitive and uncivilized.
 This prejudice continues today, where IWC quotas are granted to “aboriginal subsistence whaling” communities.
 The term “aboriginal” conjures up stereotypes of poor, under-developed groups.
 For example, a 1911 National Geographic article described whaling communities as “too poor to buy beef,” and a BBC article published Aug 27, 2010 quoted Andy Ottaway of Campaign Whale, a UK-based NGO, as saying “The Faroes is a fairly wealthy country, and the tradition [of whaling], if that’s what they want to call it, seems to be continuing just for tradition’s sake…” To these attitudes, Shoemaker commented: “‘Aboriginal’ whale eating is contingent on aboriginals’ separation from the world economy, and if they ever moved out of the category of ‘subsistence’ with its connotations of poverty and marginality, then they would presumably eat the same meats as everybody else.”
 In reality, many whaling countries and communities have a long tradition of sustainable whaling and, in many cases, are willing to abide by international quotas and limitations, provided they are founded in cultural understanding and science-based conservation; NOT cultural imperialism and preservationist rhetoric.
 The rights of these countries to maintain their cultural relationship to whaling should be maintained, provided whale populations are not over-hunted.
 Western, non-whaling countries should understand that a lack of whaling importance in our culture, does not mean other cultures should find no value in whaling.